awsdocs/amazon-dynamodb-developer-guide/doc_source/ReservedWords.md

 # Reserved Words in DynamoDB<a name="ReservedWords"></a>

 The following keywords are reserved for use by DynamoDB\.
 Do not use any of these words as attribute names in expressions\.
+This list is not case\-sensitive\.

  If you need to write an expression containing an attribute name that conflicts with a DynamoDB reserved word, you can define an expression attribute name to use in the place of the reserved word\.
 For more information, see [Expression Attribute Names in DynamoDB](Expressions.ExpressionAttributeNames.md)\.